 Ice & Trash Sluiceway (ITS).
 The ITS will receive preventive maintenance throughout the year.
 During the juvenile passage season (April 1–Nov 30), work will normally be above water, such as maintenance of automatic systems, air lines, electrical systems, and monitoring equipment.
 The system is visually inspected in all accessible areas for damaged equipment and areas that may cause problems to juvenile fish.
 Any problems will be repaired and modifications to the channel and general maintenance completed.

 Fishway Auxiliary Water Systems (AWS).
-Fishway auxiliary water is provided by discharge from hydroelectric turbine systems.
+Fishway auxiliary water is provided by discharge from hydroelectric turbine systems and/or AWS backup system.
 Preventive maintenance and routine repair occur throughout the year.
 Trashracks for the AWS intakes will be raked when drawdown exceeds criteria.
 When practicable, trashracks will be raked during the time of day when fish passage is least affected.

 Turbines & Spillbays.
 Routine maintenance of turbines and spillbays is a regular and recurring process that requires extended outages, as defined in Turbine Maintenance section 4.3 and Dewatering Plans section 5.
 If maintenance requires operating outside of FPP criteria, the work will be coordinated with FPOM.
 Certain turbine and spillbay discharges are secondarily used to attract adult fish to fishway entrances, thus maintenance schedules for these turbines and spillbays will reflect equal weight given to fish, power, and water management, and will be coordinated with the appropriate resource agencies.
 No other fish-related restrictions regarding maintenance will be placed on any units at this project, except to coordinate research activities.
 Units that will be the lowest priority for scheduling maintenance during the fish passage season are: F1, F2, 1, 2, 3, 4, 8, and 18 (during ITS operation).
 Trash racks are raked if necessary, as determined by ROV inspection just prior to the juvenile fish passage season (before April 1), between June 1 and June 15, and whenever debris accumulation is suspected because of increased head across the trash racks.